ailyntang/hashnode-blog/ck75dsgtm07ogdfs1b6x26bcu.md

 If you want to add it with Carthage, the first thing is to create a new branch in git, go into Xcode and delete the existing framework.
 Don't worry, you'll be adding it back soon enough.

-I've forgotten if you delete it from the Build Settings, or just in the folder hierarchy.
-I think it's the folder hierarchy.
+Delete it from the folder hierarchy.
+Move to trash.
+You shouldn't need to touch the build settings - that will update automatically.

 Find it under something like `Target > Frameworks folder`